earthlab/firedpy/README.md

     `firedpy --help`

-  - Run firedpy with no options to download required data and write a data table of classified fire events to a temporary directory.
+  - Run firedpy with the default option to download required data and write a data table of classified fire events to a temporary directory.
 This uses CONUS as the default area of interest with a spatial parameter of 5 pixels (~2.3 km) and 11 days:

-    `firedpy`
+    `firedpy --default`

   - Change the spatial and temporal parameters of the model run: